You Can First Try A Few Troubleshooting Tips

 To troubleshoot the problem, check the condenser and clean away any debris to troubleshoot the problem.
 A vacuum with a brush attachment can be used to clean this area, or a hose can gently wipe and clean away dirt and grime.
 Are they still having problems with your air conditioner running but not cooling?
 It may be time to ask for the assistance of a professional.

-An evaporator coil can be found on the indoor side of your AC unit.
-Heat and humidity are evacuated from the air as warm air passes through this coil, and much cooler ac is then pumped back into your home.
+- Check If The Evaporator Coil Has Frozen: An evaporator coil can be found on the indoor side of your AC unit.
+Heat and humidity are evacuated from the air as warm air passes through this coil, and much cooler AC is then pumped back into your home.
 However, this coil can occasionally freeze, resulting in your central air conditioner not blowing cold air.
 Check the following and monitor them:

 - Inefficient and ineffective cooling

 - Frost forming on the copper refrigerant tubing